esp-rs/esp-pacs/README.md

 Usage: xtask <COMMAND>

 Commands:
-  patch         Patch the specified package(s)'s SVD file generate      Generate the specified package(s) build         Build the specified package(s) bump-version  Bump the version of the specified package(s) help          Print this message or the help of the given subcommand(s)
+  html          Generate a webpage for a given SVD file patch         Patch the specified package(s)'s SVD file generate      Generate the specified package(s) build         Build the specified package(s) bump-version  Bump the version of the specified package(s) publish       Published the specified package(s) help          Print this message or the help of the given subcommand(s)

 Options: